 The ThinkBook line is ThinkPad’s sub-brand, characterized by eye-catching design and powerful hardware.
 Lenovo’s IdeaPad devices are all-around machines made for a variety of purposes.
 Yoga convertibles are thin and portable 2-in-1 laptops and tablets.
 Finally, Legion laptops are powerful gaming machines aimed at hardcore gamers.

-This many laptop series may create confusion in case you’re into buying a new convertible made by Lenovo.
-The complexity rises with a huge number of models in each series.
+This many laptop series may create confusion if you’re buying a new convertible made by Lenovo.
+The complexity rises with a vast number of models in each series.
 Today, we will make the process of picking your next Lenovo laptop a bit easier.
 We will show the best models from the ThinkPad and IdeaPad lines.
-Ten models in total, aimed at different users and different use cases.
-But before delving deep into ThinkPad and IdeaPad brands, let’s talk a bit about Lenovo.

-But the company didn’t make a major push into western markets until Lenovo acquired IBM’s personal computer business in 2005.
-The acquisition brought not only the world-famous ThinkPad brand but also IBM’s sales channels and offices located in western countries.
+Lenovo didn’t make a significant push into western markets until Lenovo acquired IBM’s computer business in 2005.
+The acquisition brought the world-famous ThinkPad brand and IBM’s sales channels and offices located in western countries.
 The second major acquisition took place in 2014.
 That was the year when Lenovo bought Motorola from Google.

 Today, Lenovo is an international company with offices all over the world.
 It’s headquartered in Beijing, China.
 The company is known for its laptop business and was leading the global notebook market in 2018.
 HP topped Lenovo in the first three quarters of 2019.
 Today, Lenovo is the second-largest notebook manufacturer in the world.

-But in its heart, Lenovo is a PC manufacturer.
 It’s still the world’s biggest PC manufacturer.
-The majority of these numbers come from laptops from its two biggest brands.
+The majority of these numbers come from laptops from its two most prominent brands.
 ThinkPad and IdeaPad.
-Let’s delve into both brands and find out major differences between the two.
+Let’s delve into both brands and find out the significant differences between the two.

 ThinkPad brand is one of the most recognizable laptop brands today.
 Richard Sapper, a famous industrial designer, designed the first ThinkPad in 1990.
 The manufacturing began in 1992.
 IBM developed the first generation of ThinkPad devices in its facility located in Yamato, Japan.
 The original design was based on a traditional Bento lunchbox.
 The lunchbox is a simple black square that hides its savory contents until opened.

-ThinkPad laptops aim businesses and professionals.
+ThinkPad laptops aim at businesses and professionals.
 Both niches demand powerful machines.
-Machines that are durable and reliable, and ThinkPad laptops provide just that.
-Built from magnesium, titanium, or carbon fiber reinforced plastic, ThinkPads are tough computers known to last for decades.
+Machines that are durable and reliable and ThinkPad laptops provide just that.
+Built from magnesium, titanium, or carbon fiber reinforced plastic, ThinkPads are rugged computers known to last for decades.